HPCurtis/BE_sentiment_analysis/README.md

 ## Transformer sentiment analysis

 # Success
-Overall the efforts invested by the various indivduals to save Bachata Exchagne were succesful with its return to the London dance scene confirmed.
+Overall the efforts invested by the various individuals to save Bachata Exchange were succesful with its return to the London dance scene confirmed.